Ovarian Cancer Clinical Trials

 View:

-• Patients must have a pathologic diagnosis of high grade serous or endometrioid epithelial ovarian, fallopian tube, or primary peritoneal carcinoma, stage III or IV documented on CT scan/MRI, must be recommended to undergo neoadjuvant chemotherapy (3-4 cycles allowed) and are considered candidates for interval cytoreductive surgery (iCRS) as determined by the enrolling investigator.
+• Patients must have a pathologic diagnosis of high grade serous or endometroid epithelial ovarian, fallopian tube, or primary peritoneal carcinoma, FIGO stage III or IV documented on CT scan/MRI, must be recommended and agree to undergo platinum-based neoadjuvant chemotherapy with or without physician choice bevacizumab (3-4 cycles allowed, with bevacizumab held for at least 28 days preoperatively) and are considered candidates for (and planned to have) interval cytoreductive surgery (iCRS) followed by chemotherapy and niraparib maintenance as determined by the enrolling investigator.
+Patients may continue bevacizumab after a minimum of 28 days post iCRS and during niraparib maintenance per local standard.

-• Patients with stage IV disease must have complete response of extra-abdominal disease on preoperative imaging (e.g. pleural effusion, mediastinal, inguinal, supraclavicular lymphadenopathy, or other extra-abdominal metastases).
+• Patients with stage IV disease must have complete response of extra-abdominal disease on preoperative imaging (e.g. pleural effusion, mediastinal, inguinal, supraclavicular lymphadenopathy, or other extra-abdominal metastases) or be deemed resectable with iCRS.

-• Patient must have no gross residual disease or no disease \>1.0 cm in largest diameter following iCRS and prior to randomization.
+• Patients must have R0 (no gross/visible residual disease) or R1 (gross/visible residual disease ≤ 1.0 cm in the longest diameter) following iCRS and prior to randomization.

 • Patient must have adequate bone marrow and organ function: